Yuutokata/WebhookManager/README.md

 # WebhookManager

 This is a socket webserver that can manage your Webhooks you need to send.
 It‘s also gonna sleep if you got rate limited.
+Its not really useful because it takes a lot of performance but im gonna fix that in the future.

 ## How to install